-Welcome to the 2021 January Side Income Report.
-New year, same side hustles!
-2021, bring it on!
+Welcome to the 2022 January Side Income Report.

 Let’s start this post with the obligatory caveat: